Kınalızâde Hasan Çelebi: Life

-Hasan was born in year 993 of the Islamic calendar, which starts respectively on 4 March 1546.
+Hasan was born in the year 993 of the Islamic calendar, which started on 4 March 1546.
 He was the son of Molla Ala al-Din Ali, also known as Ali Çelebi (1510/11 – 1572), an Ottoman jurist and author from Isparta in Anatolia.
-Hasan was born in Bursa, where his father was working as a Kadı (judge).
-He started his work career as a mulasim (assistant, candidate professor) of Abu Suud, in 1567–68 he became professor, in 1582–83 müderris (religious teacher) at the mosque of Mehmed the Conqueror, and five years later professor at the Süleymaniye Mosque.
-In the Islamic year of 999 (1590–91), he started his career as judge; first in Aleppo, followed by Cairo, Edirne, Cairo again, Bursa (1598-9), Gallipoli, then Eyüp district of Constantinople, and in Eski Zagra (July 1602).
+Hasan was born in Bursa, where his father was posted as a Kadı (judge).
+He started his work career as a mulasim (assistant, candidate professor) of Abu Suud.
+In 1567–68, he became professor, in 1582–83 müderris (religious teacher) at the mosque of Mehmed the Conqueror, and five years later professor at the Süleymaniye Mosque.
+In the Islamic year 999 (1590–91), he started his career as a judge; first in Aleppo, followed by Cairo, Edirne, Cairo again, Bursa (1598-9), Gallipoli, then Eyüp district of Constantinople, and in Eski Zagra (July 1602).

-He lived the rest of his life as the owner of an arpalik near Rosetta in Egypt on 15 March 1604.
+He lived the rest of his life as the owner of an arpalik near Rosetta in Egypt until his death on 15 March 1604.

 Hasan's brother Fehmı (died May 1596) was also a well-known poet, although according to the historian Mustafa Âlî neither of the brothers could reach the prestige of their father.